KPRMODI/KPRMODI.github.io/Guessing.md

 The program then computes the number to see if it is right or not, and if it is wrong then the program will tell the user if the number is higher or lower until they get the correct number.
 If they guess on the first try they are told they are correct and that they win.

 After winning the user can choose to play again, repeating the entire game.
+If not, end the game.